STORY OF THE CARSONS

 his mother could not afford to send more than one child there.

-While a boy, Robert had an unfortunate accident with an arrow
+While a boy, Robert was unfortunately poked in an eye with a

 1912 he decided to improve his lot by emigrating to Australia,